 Sri Krishna said, “Nothing is wrong.
-About 100 miles from this place a pedestrian, a poor man, is carrying a load on his head, and robbers attacked him.
+About a hundred miles from this place a pedestrian, a poor man, is carrying a load on his head, and robbers attacked him.
 I thought I would protect him, so I took up the stick.
 But before I took up the stick, that pedestrian gave a slap to the robber.
 So I thought, ‘Let him take care of himself.
-Why should I go there?'
-So I kept my stick back.”
+Why should I go there?’
+Then I put my stick back.”

 It is also said that as long as Draupadi was holding her sari with one hand, no help came.
 Because she had some strength of her own, why should any help come?
 When she threw up both her arms and cried before God, help rushed to her as if by magic.

-Now, all these are stories, no doubt, but they are of great meaning spiritually from the point of view of yoga.
-We need not fear anyone in this world if God is our help, but nobody can protect us if God is against us.
+Now, all these are stories, no doubt, but they are of great spiritual meaning from the point of view of yoga.
+We need not fear anyone in this world if God is helping us, but nobody can protect us if God is against us.
 The forces of nature are nothing but the fingers of God operating.
 They are not outside God or different from God.
 Our egoism is a violation of the law of God, which is also a violation of the law of nature.
-Lack of brahmacharya is one such violation, as himsa is.
+Lack of brahmacharya is one such violation, as is himsa.
 Any kind of insult to a creation of God is intolerable to God.
 And what is insult?
-It is nothing but a violation of a law that is operating; that is called ‘insult' – a lack of understanding of the operative principles.
+It is nothing but a violation of a law that is operating; that is called ‘insult’—a lack of understanding of the operative principles.

-As himsa is wrong, lack of brahmacharya also is wrong.
-We have to guard ourselves from outside as well as inside so that we may be harmonious within and without because this is the call of yoga, the requisite of yoga.
+As himsa is wrong, the lack of brahmacharya also is wrong.
+We have to guard ourselves from outside as well as from inside so that we may be harmonious within and without because this is the call of yoga, the requisite of yoga.
 We are required to be harmonious with everything—outside as well as inside.
 So before we try for higher harmonies of a spiritual nature, the yoga system prescribes ethical harmonies, moral equilibriums, by means of the practice of ahimsa and brahmacharya.

 As I pointed out, these things are very difficult for us to understand thoroughly, because we have very peculiar traditional notions given to us right from our childhood by our parents, by our society, etc. But they are scientific principles, not merely dogmas or stories told to us.
 These are great imperatives and necessities in life.
 One who practices ahimsa and brahmacharya thoroughly will know one’s own strength, and it need not be told by others.
-The strength will be such that our thoughts will materialise the moment they come out.
-Our words will become true.
-Our wishes will be fulfilled, and nothing will stand before us.
-Nothing can stand before us.
-We will be undaunted heros.
-This is the power that brahmacharya bestows upon us, because brahmacharya is the art of equalisation of the force of this psychophysical personality in such a way that our personality stands in unison with the forces of nature outside—as a consequence of which, the forces of nature enter into us.
+The strength will be such that our thoughts will materialise immediately.
+Our words will become true, our wishes will be fulfilled, and nothing will stand before us.
+We will be undaunted heroes.
+This is the power that brahmacharya bestows upon us, because brahmacharya is the art of the equalisation of the force of this psychophysical personality in such a way that our personality stands in unison with the forces of nature outside—as a consequence of which, the forces of nature enter into us.

-They do not enter us now because we repel them by our egocentric individuality.
+These forces do not enter us now because we repel them by our egocentric individuality.
 The egocentricity of our personality is a repelling attitude that we are adopting every moment of our life.
-We become hard like flint and, therefore, the forces of nature do not enter us.
+We become hard like f lint and, therefore, the forces of nature do not enter us.
 The sustaining powers of nature are removed from us, so that we become helpless, weak in every sense—bodily, mentally, morally, even spiritually.
-We start crying that there is no help.
-We are in a miserable condition.
+We start crying that there is no help, and we are in a miserable condition.
 Why is there no help?
 It is because we do not want help.
 We imagine that we are very powerful ourselves.
 Why do we want help from anybody?
 The imagination that we are well off and very powerful is due to our ego and, therefore, the world outside will not help us afterwards.
 People will not like us.
 Nature will resent us.
 Perhaps God Himself may ignore us.

 Ahimsa and brahmacharya are the essential ethical foundations of yoga.
-Practicing them not merely because of a social mandate but as a spiritual necessity will make you superhuman beings even in a few days.
+Practising them not merely because of a social mandate but as a spiritual necessity will make us superhuman beings even in a few days.
 It may not take many months and years to achieve this result, because a step taken in the direction of Truth should produce immediate results.
 Truth is immediate; it is not a mediate object.
-So is the reason behind the great emphasis laid by Sage Patanjali on the practice of these principles, the yamas—of which, as I mentioned, the most important are ahimsa and brahmacharya.
+This is the reason behind the great emphasis laid by Sage Patanjali on the practice of these principles, the yamas—of which, as I mentioned, the most important are ahimsa and brahmacharya.